eurekasfray/notes/webapp/making-a-color-palette.md

 0. Plot range by applying the diff to each value in HSV for `n` steps.
 0. Repeat steps A - B for dark point (where in this case you substract for each step)

+This is a draft.
+There still some kinks that needs to be worked out in the steps and algorithm.
+It needs to consider negative and positive diffs and how they should be handled.
+If a diff is negative then what steps do we take to ensure that the resulting color is correct (and vice versa for positive diffs)?

 ## Example